By: Susan Dugdale

 Before you start writing you need to know:

-The best way to make sure you deliver a perfect speech is to start by carefully completing a speech outline covering the essentials: WHO, WHY, WHAT and HOW.
+The best way to make sure you deliver an effective speech is to start by carefully completing a speech outline covering the essentials: WHO, WHY, WHAT and HOW.

 Beginning to write without thinking your speech through is a bit like heading off on a journey not knowing why you're traveling or where you're going to end up.
 You can find yourself lost in a deep, dark, murky muddle of ideas very quickly!